 - Universidad de los Andes, Bogotá, Colombia

 - University of the Witwatersrand, Johannesburg, South Africa

 National Sun Yat-Sen University in Kaohsiung,Taiwan will accept students for mobility however its own students will only be eligible to study abroad under this scheme as of Spring 2024.

 Successful applicants will receive a tuition waiver at their host institution and will continue to pay tuition at their home institution.

-*For more information on available disciplines at the respective institutions please visit the sub-section "Calls".
+*For more information on available disciplines at the respective institutions please visit the sub-section "Calls" (work in progress) as well as the institutional fact sheets for OSUN mobilities here.
 Please note that MBA programs are excluded from this mobility scheme.

 This is a tuition exchange program where eligible students pay their regular tuition at their home institution.
 Scholarships are available via the application process and are awarded based on both need and merit.
 Eligible applicants can receive a full or partial scholarship to help cover the following expenses: Travel and visa expenses, mandatory insurance, accommodations and living stipend for the duration of the study mobility.